TNL-Project/TNL/Documentation/Pages/main-page.md

 - __Other language toolchains/interpreters:__
     - Python – install an interpreter for using the Python scripts included in TNL.

-### Optional components   {#optional-components}

-TNL provides several optional components such as pre-processing and post-processing tools which can be compiled and installed by the `install` script to the user home directory (`~/.local/` by default).
-The script can be used as follows:

-    ./install [options] [list of targets]

-In the above, `[list of targets]` should be replaced with a space-separated list of targets that can be selected from the following list:

-- `all`: Special target which includes all other targets.
-- `benchmarks`: Compile the `src/Benchmarks` directory.
-- `documentation`: Compile code snippets and generate the documentation.
-- `examples`: Compile the `src/Examples` directory.
-- `tools`: Compile the `src/Tools` directory.
-- `tests`: Compile unit tests in the `src/UnitTests` directory.
-- `matrix-tests`: Compile unit tests in the `src/UnitTests/Matrices` directory.
-- `non-matrix-tests`: Compile unit tests in the `src/UnitTests` directory, except `src/UnitTests/Matrices`.

-Additionally, `[options]` can be replaced with a list of options with the `--` prefix that can be viewed by running `./install --help`.

 ## Usage in other projects  {#usage}